-B. Ten Percent Test for Carryover Allocations
+7.2 Ten Percent Test for Carryover Allocations

 Pursuant to the year-end tax bill of 2000 and the Housing and Economic Recovery Act of 2008 (HERA), the 10% test for the Carryover Allocations will be extended for twelve months from the date of the Carryover Allocation.
-All information which must be submitted in order to receive a Carryover Allocation must be sent to the Division’s Carson City or Las Vegas office and received by 5:00 P.M., Friday, September 25, 2016.
-The Division will issue Carryover Allocations on or about November 7, 2016.
-The Applicant/Co-Applicants must supply the Division with a Federal Tax Identification Number to receive a Carryover Allocation.
+All information which must be submitted in order to receive a Carryover Allocation must be sent to the Division’s Carson City or Las Vegas office and received by 5:00 P.M., Friday, September 23, 2017.
+The Division will issue Carryover Allocations on or about November 7, 2017.

+The following documentation is required for the Carryover Allocation:

+Payment of the Carryover fee of $3,000.00

+An executed copy of the Declaration of Restrictive Covenants.
+The original must be recorded in the County that the project is located within 30 days of the issuance of the Carryover Letter.

+The physical address for each building in the project or the site legal description.

+The Federal Tax Identification Number of the sponsor/owner or partnership that will be used for reporting to the Internal Revenue Service.

-The Project Sponsor must meet the 10% test by November 7, .
-Project Sponsors must submit a quarterly project status report of the project, during the construction phase, until a certificate of occupancy is issued by the building department.
+The Project Sponsor must meet the 10% test by November 7, 2018.
+Project Sponsors must submit a quarterly construction status report of the project if requested by the Division, until a certificate of occupancy is issued by the building department.

-C. The 270 Day rule
+7.3 The 270 Day rule

 Pursuant to subsection 1 of NAC 319.981, each project must close within 270 days after the date the Division provides the Applicant notice of the reservation of Tax Credits.
-Applicant/Co-Applicants must sign the Division’s Agreement to Commence Construction within 270 days from the date of the reservation letter.
+The Applicant/Co-Applicant must demonstrate by providing proof satisfactory to the Division that the project is closed through the following actions:

+Purchased and holds title in fee simple to the project site in the Applicant’s/Co-Applicant’s name.

+Entered into a written agreement with a contractor who is licensed in the State to “begin construction”, as defined in the Glossary, before the end of this 270 day period.

+Obtained adequate financing for the construction of the project.
+The Applicant/Co-Applicant must provide written commitments or contracts from third parties.

+Executed a written commitment for a loan for permanent financing for the construction of the project in an amount that ensures the financial feasibility of the project.

 All Applicants/Co-Applicants must also execute an agreement to promote the Division’s participation in the project during the construction phase (see Exhibit 4 of the Division’s Application for Tax Credits).

-In addition to the requirements set forth in subsection 1 of NAC 319.981, Applicants/Co-Applicants must commence construction, as defined in the Glossary, within 270 days from the date of the reservation letter.

 A project that will not close within 270 days as required pursuant to subsection 1 of NAC 319.981 may request a 45-day extension pursuant to subsection 2 of NAC 319.981.
 The Division will require that a fee be submitted with the written request for an extension of the 270-day period as specified in Section 21 Fees.
+A request for extension must be requested prior to the 270 day expiration in order for the Division to perform due diligence on the request.
+Requests should be sent to Scott Hamlin SHamlin@housing.nv.gov and Mark Licea MLicea@housing.nv.gov for processing.

 Projects that have not closed within 270 days from the date of the reservation letter, or which have been granted a 45-day extension and have not closed within the 45-day extension period, will have their reservation of Tax Credits terminated.

-D. Declaration of Restricted Covenants (DRC)
+7.4 Declaration of Restricted Covenants (DRC)